The-Network-Crew/TNC-Toolbox-for-WordPress/README.md

 - Prepare your server: ensure shell/CageFS/wp/fixperms/jq are installed and properly functional.
 - As root, execute the script and it should take care of the deployment process for your WP users.

+### Updating to v1.3.1 or greater (from previous vers)

+Note: This will change the config file location, and you will need to re-enter accordingly.

+/wp-content/plugins/tnc-toolbox/config/* becomes /wp-content/tnc-toolbox-config/*

 ### Feature Requests, Improvements, Bug Reports, etc:

 Please raise an Issue on the GitHub Repository!
 Include all info, screenshots, etc, to help our crew.